 And since the game doesn’t involve anything more than two wood paddles and a rubber ball (originally, the inventors of the game used a tennis ball), it can be played by people of all ages.
 Next to that same group of young Brazilian teenagers playing Frescobol, you might also see an old grandfather enjoying a spirited game with a young grandchild, both having fun at the beach.

 Given the mass appeal of Frescobol, it’s perhaps no surprise that the game was quickly exported abroad during the post-war period to other countries in Latin America – as well as to Europe, Australia and even New Zealand.
-In the United States today, communities of Frescobol enthusiasts can be found in Florida as well as along the Gulf Coast.
+In the United States today, communities of Frescobol enthusiasts can be found in California, Florida as well as along the Gulf Coast.

 While the game of Frescobol is most fun to enjoy on a sandy beach, it can be played just about anywhere there’s an open space.
-In the classic version of the game, two people stand about 15 feet apart on the beach, each holding a wood Frescobol paddle.
+In the classic version of the game, two people stand about 15 feet apart on the beach, each holding a wood Frescobol bat (paddle).
 Each takes turn playing “defense” and then going on the “attack.”